Petulanos plicatus: Taxonomy

-Petulanos plicatus was first formally described as Anostomus plicatus in 1912 by the German-American ichthyologist Carl H. Eigenmann with its type locality given as Crab Falls on the Essequibo River in Guyana.
-In 2008 Brian L. Sidlauskas and Richard P. Vari proposed the new genus Petulanos and designated A. plicatus as its type species.
+Petulanos plicatus was first formally described as Anostomus plicatus in 1912 by the German-American ichthyologist Carl H. Eigenmann, with its type locality given as Crab Falls on the Essequibo River in Guyana.
+In 2008, Brian L. Sidlauskas and Richard P. Vari proposed the new genus Petulanos and designated A. plicatus as its type species.
 The genus Petulanos is classified in the subfamily Anostominae of the family Anostomidae, the headstanders, in the suborder Characoidei of the order Characiformes.

 Etymology

-Petulanos plicatus is the type species of the genus Petulanos, an name which is derived from the Latin word petulans, meaning "impudent" or "petulant", with the first four letters of the genus name Anostomus suffixed to it.
+Petulanos plicatus is the type species of the genus Petulanos, a name derived from the Latin word petulans, meaning "impudent" or "petulant", with the first four letters of the genus name Anostomus suffixed to it.
 This is a reference to the upturned mouth of the fishes in this genus, creating the appearance of a pout.
-The specific name, plicatus, means "folded" which may refer to the folds of skin on this species' lips.
+The specific name, plicatus, means "folded", which may refer to the folds of skin on this species' lips.

 Description

 Petulanos plicatus has an elongated and lateral compressed body, with a broad head and a mouth which points upwards.
-The overall colour is greyish or brown with dark spots along the body.
+The overall colour is greyish or brown, with dark spots along the body.
 This species reaches a maximum standard length of 9.5 cm.

 Distribution and habitat

-Petulanos plicatus is endemic to the drainage basin of the Essequibo River in Guyana and western Suriname where it occurs in densely vegetated stretches.
+Petulanos plicatus is endemic to the drainage basin of the Essequibo River in Guyana and western Suriname, where it occurs in densely vegetated stretches.